mobizt/FirebaseClient/FAQ.md

 The timestamp that you set in the uint32_t variable of time status callback function is not valid or it was not set.

-### Q18: Why sometimes the Reltime Database Stream does not work when WiFi was disconnected and reconnected and I get the error `"stream time out"`?
+### Q18: Why sometimes the Reltime Database Stream does not work when WiFi was disconnected and reconnected and I get the error `"stream connection timed out"`?

 #### A18: The problem is due to the WiFi reconnection interferences.